 Of course, we also offer personal counseling if desired.
 You find the contact person for your specific request on the page with an overview of the respective counseling services.

-Counseling services for patients:
+NCT Counseling and Support Services for patients:

 - …social and social law issues, for example, "As a family, what social benefits can we claim?
 How can we reconcile work life and patient care?
 What possibilities do we have when we need to organize care for our children?", please refer to the team of social services.

 - …how to cope with emotional strain, how to support a cancer patient, or how to deal with your own thoughts and worries, please refer to the team of psycho-oncology service.

 - …how to explain to children that a parent or loved one is suffering from cancer, please refer to ANKKER (website only available in German), a specialized counseling service of the psycho-oncology service team for families with children.
 Individual or family counseling sessions are offered both for parents and children or adolescents.

 - …nutrition, dietary changes or changes in weight in connection with cancer, please refer to the team of nutrition counseling.